hantsy/spring-reactive-sample/docs/data/data-cassandra.md

 }
 ```

-`getKeyspaceCreations` configures how to create the keyspace when Cassandra is started, here we create the keyspace if it does not existed.
+The `getKeyspaceCreations` configures how to create the keyspace when Cassandra is started, here we create the keyspace if it does not existed.

-`getSchemaAction` specifies the action of schema generation.
+The `getSchemaAction` specifies the action of schema generation.

-Next add `Table` annotation to the `Post` entity.
+Create a `Post` class to present the table in Cassandra, and add add a `@Table` annotation on this class.

 ```java
 @Data